 Painting is one of the most relaxing hobbies to pursue in the field of arts and crafts.
 You can either paint the traditional way or engage in the “paint by number” trend.
-Aside from making you feel stress-free, painting also gives you a sense of fulfillment whenever you finish a piece.
+It’s all about self-expression and tapping into your creative energy.

 Maybe you’re not into drawing or painting, but you have a wonderful voice that everybody loves to hear.
 Did you know that by singing, you can improve your mood in the blink of an eye?